xtool-org/xtool/README.md

 # xtool

-An all-in-one tool/library for sideloading iOS apps and talking to Apple Developer Services.
-Supports macOS and Linux.
+Cross-platform Xcode replacement.
+Build and deploy iOS apps with SwiftPM on Linux and macOS.

+## Overview

+xtool is a cross-platform (Linux/WSL/macOS) tool that replicates Xcode functionality with open standards.

+Highlights:

+✅ Build a SwiftPM package into an iOS app
+✅ Sign and install iOS apps
+✅ Interact with Apple Developer Services programmatically

-## Prerequisites
+## Usage

 - xtool works out of the box on macOS.
 - On Linux, you'll need the development packages of [libimobiledevice](https://github.com/libimobiledevice/libimobiledevice) + its dependencies.